 Can you live without antivirus?

-If you don’t like any of the options on our list of the top antivirus products, or Internet Security Suites, there’s nothing stopping you from going it alone with just Windows Defender.
+If you don’t like any of the options on our list of the top antivirus products, or internet security software (opens in new tab), there’s nothing stopping you from going it alone with just Windows Defender.
 But while it’s not our intention to scaremonger, there is a lot of bad stuff out there, and even though you think you’re being careful, something sent by a less-vigilant friend might slip through your defenses.

 So perhaps the question shouldn’t be whether Windows 10 needs antivirus - left to its own devices it’s unlikely to visit dodgy websites or open phishing emails - but whether Windows 10 users need antivirus, and the answer there is that they should probably think about it, as it could be the difference between keeping, or losing, their data or entire PC.